Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/hotel-x-credentials.md

 Context refers to the content codes utilized by both Buyers and Sellers.
 Each Seller has its own unique context, which may differ between test and production environments.
 The context includes specific codes for hotels, boards, rooms, etc.

-Buyers have the flexibility to either use their own codes or choose content providers.
+Buyers have the flexibility to either use their own context or choose the Supplier's.
 In either case, they can create their own context using our [Mapping Plugin](/docs/apis/for-buyers/hotel-x-pull-buyers-api/plugins/mapping).
 This allows Buyers to align their own context with the Suppliers' context.

 To access the context, simply navigate to the Connections menu and click on "My Connections".
 ![hotelx_credentials_2](https://storage.travelgate.com/kbase/hotelx_credentials_2.jpg)